Do you find it hard or impossible to save?

 The first three ways have all taken small amounts at random, guessing that you won’t miss them.

 A more scientific approach is taken by an app called Plum.
 It monitors your bank account and spending against what you usually spend and your expected future bills.
 If you are ahead for the month, they take a small amount – this can happen several times a month – and move it to a savings account.
 You can tell Plum to be more ambitious or more cautious in what they save for you.

 5) The government’s “Help To Save”

-The government has set up a savings scheme aimed at people who are on Universal Credit or Working Tax Credit.
+The government has a savings scheme aimed at people who are on Universal Credit or Working Tax Credit.